supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex5_Attacks.md

 # Module 7 - Lab 1 - Exercise 5 - Understand Detection Modeling

+### Lab overview

+In this lab, you will understand the attacks and about Detection Modeling

+## Objective

+After completing this lab, you will:

+- Understand the Attacks
+- Understand Detection Modeling

 ## Estimated timing: 10 minutes

+## Architecture Diagram

 ![Lab overview.](../Media/sc-200ex5.png)